 Airports in Aberdeen

-The primary airport for Aberdeen and one of the busiest airports in Scotland, Aberdeen Airport (ABZ) was built in 1931 and has served as both an RAF base and a public aerodrome.
+The primary airport for Aberdeen and one of the busiest airports in Scotland, Aberdeen International Airport (ABZ) was built in 1931 and has served as both an RAF base and a public aerodrome.
 The two-level main terminal, built in 1977, processes roughly 2.7 million passengers each year.

-The layout of Aberdeen Airport is relatively simple, with check-in located on the ground floor with the arrivals area and baggage claim to the right, and the departure lounges on the upper level.
+The layout of Aberdeen International Airport is relatively simple, with check-in located on the ground floor with the arrivals area and baggage claim to the right, and the departure lounges on the upper level.

-Located just over five miles (9.3km) northwest of Aberdeen's city centre, Aberdeen Airport has a busy helipad, hosting more helicopter traffic than any other airport worldwide.
-Flights to Aberdeen Airport are available on many airlines serving a variety of destinations within the UK and beyond.
+Located just over five miles (9.3km) northwest of Aberdeen's city centre, Aberdeen International Airport has a busy helipad, hosting more helicopter traffic than any other airport worldwide.
+Flights to Aberdeen International Airport are available on many airlines serving a variety of destinations within the UK and beyond.

 The airport is situated seven miles (11km) northwest of Aberdeen.